Chris Washington (comedian): Career

 Washington was nominated for best newcomer in the 2017 lastminute.com Edinburgh Comedy Awards for his show Dream Big (Within Reason).

 He has made TV appearances on Live from the BBC, Mock the Week and, in October 2021, Richard Osman's House of Games.
 In late 2021, Washington also appeared, as himself, in an advertisement for the Nationwide Building Society.

-Also had a famous victory in battle of the celebs, in the Lowton community darts league.